docksal/ci-agent/README.md

 `rsync` - code is rsync-ed to the sandbox server from the build agent.
 You can perform necessary code adjustments in the build agent after running `build-env` and before running `sandbox-init` (or `build-init`), which pushes the code to the sandbox server.

+`REMOTE_BUILD_DIR_CLEANUP`

+Whether or not the remote build directory is reset during the build.
+Only supported with `REMOTE_CODEBASE_METHOD=git`.

+Defaults to `1` which wipes the remote build directory and produces a "clean build".
+Set to `0` to produce "dirty builds", when file changes in the remote codebase should be preserved.

+Note: Switching `REMOTE_CODEBASE_METHOD` mode will result in a clean build.

 `SANDBOX_PERMANENT`